-Unique and irregular branching patterns combine with a trunk that commonly divides close to the ground to create a very handsome, spreading and often flat-topped crown.
+Unique and irregular branching patterns combine with a trunk that commonly divides close to the ground to create a very handsome, spreading, and often flat-topped crown.
 Their purple flowers appear even on young trees.
 The thin bark is gray and becomes scaly on older trees.
-Stems are slender, dark reddish-brown to black and zig-zag.
+Stems are slender, dark reddish-brown to black, and zig-zag.

 Planting trees is an admirable thing to do.
 Not only will they add to the aesthetics of your landscape, but they are beneficial to wildlife as well.
-In the fall, their eye appeal continues as their leaves turn to a technicolor show or burgundy, orange, red, and yellow.
+In the fall, their eye appeal continues as their leaves turn into a technicolor show of burgundy, orange, red, and yellow.
 Eastern redbud is named for where it grows, in eastern North America, and the beautiful, reddish flower buds.
 Other names include Judas-tree.

 The Eastern Redbud Tree is an ideal garden tree.
 They can be used in small groupings, as specimens, and near patios.
 Redbuds are suitable for small sites with full sun to partial shade.
 It is especially beautiful in woodland and naturalized gardens.

 The Eastern redbud is a relatively easy tree to grow, particularly suited to full sun to part shade and well-drained soils.
 The tree does equally well in acidic or basic soils.
-It is best-planted from container-grown plants as a young tree in spring or fall as this will reduce root disturbance.
+It is best planted from container-grown plants as a young tree in spring or fall as this will reduce root disturbance.
 Eastern redbud was introduced into cultivation in 1641.
 George Washington reportedly transplanted redbuds from the woods to his gardens at Mount Vernon in Virginia.

 Native Range and Habitat of the Redbud Tree

-Eastern redbud’s native range is New Jersey to northern Florida, west to Missouri and Texas and northern Mexico.
+Eastern redbud’s native range is New Jersey to northern Florida, west to Missouri and Texas, and northern Mexico.
 Trees grow on upland and disturbed sites in a variety of soils.
 They are not picky when it comes to caring for them.

 The fruit is a flat, oblong legume that is 2 to 3 inches long.
 Fruit ripens in October and may persist through winter.
 Legumes have small, red-brown seeds that are ¼ inch long.
 The seeds are scattered by birds and wind.
-The thin bark is gray and becomes scaly on older trees.
-Stems are slender, dark reddish-brown to black and zig-zag.

 Types of Redbud Trees

 Rising Sun Redbud Tree produces abundant pea-like rosy-lavender flowers that appear in early spring before the foliage.
-Heart-shaped deep apricot yellow leaves appear and mature through shades of orange, gold and yellow with all colors present at once!
+Heart-shaped deep apricot yellow leaves appear and mature through shades of orange, gold, and yellow with all colors present at once!
 Foliage turns a shade of lime green in the summer heat if planted in full sun.
 Non-burning yellow foliage holds up well in heat and full sun.
 Ideal specimen or accent plant.
 A real show-stopper.
 Rising Sun redbud trees grow to be 8-12 feet and 8-9 feet wide, and they prefer to be planted in full or partial sun and are cold hardy to zone 5.

 Merlot Redbud Tree is a perfect spring flowering tree for smaller landscapes.
 This new hybrid sets new standards for purple-leaved redbuds.
 Outstanding Dark Purple to Burgundy foliage is similar to Forest Pansy Redbud, but with Texas Redbud in its genes, Merlot Redbud Tree boasts excellent drought tolerance and thicker, glossier leaves that stand up to summer heat.
 They attract bees, birds, and butterflies.
 Merlot redbud trees grow 12-15 tall and 12-15 feet wide, and they prefer to be planted in full or partial sun and are cold hardy to zone 6.

-The Eastern Redbud Tree is one of the first trees to flower in the early spring, bursting forth with petite pink flowers in large clusters before the leaves emerge.
+Eastern Redbud Tree is one of the first trees to flower in the early spring, bursting forth with petite pink flowers in large clusters before the leaves emerge.
 The Rosy-Pink blooms appear in late winter or early spring.
 Soon after, dark green, heart-shaped leaves begin to form a beautiful backdrop, which makes the rosy-pink flowers stand out even more.
 Eastern Redbud is a North American Native Tree.
 Eastern redbud trees grow up to 30 feet tall and 15 feet wide and are cold hardy to zone 4.

 Burgundy Hearts Redbud is a new selection that has proven itself with excellent color retention and added resistance to summer leaf scorch than older maroon-leaved cultivars, especially in the heat of the South East.
 Pink flowers are red-purple new foliage turning to wine-red burgundy in summer that holds well throughout the fall.
 Burgundy Hearts redbud trees grow up to 15 feet tall and 15 feet wide and are cold hardy to zone 5.
 They prefer to be planted in full to partial sun.